 In July 2019, Gold Road updated and published its revised Securities Trading Policy.
-The Policy revised the trading black-out periods which all employees, contract partners and Gruyere JV employees must comply with, and which precludes trading for the period seven days before the end of the calendar
+The Policy revised the trading black-out periods which all employees, contract partners and Gruyere JV employees must

 Whistleblower Policy

 The Company updated its Whistleblower Policy following recent changes in the Corporations Act 2001 (Cth) to enhance whistleblower protections.
 Gold Road has introduced the capability for anonymous reporting to a third party agent to facilitate reporting of misconduct without fear of reprisal.